Thanksgiving draws nigh, and once again, the great turkey cookening is upon us.

 - Remove the turkey from the pot.

-- Score the water line with a knife–this will be your oil fill line.
+- Score the water line with a knife or mark with a food-safe pencil or marker – this will be your oil fill line.

 - Apply your favorite seasoning or marinade to the turkey.
 You might rub herbs into the skin or use a marinade injector to get the flavor deep into the meat.